top of page

 Artist Photo

-Ningxin Zhang (aka EV Zhang) is a London-based Chinese multidisciplinary artist with a global presence.
-Her work focuses on Urban Anthropology, Travel Culture and Creative Technology.
+Ningxin Zhang (aka EV Zhang) is a London-based Chinese multidisciplinary artist with the UK's Global Talent Visa in Visual Arts.
+Her work focuses on urban anthropology, travel culture, and creative technology.

-Zhang’s work has been exhibited globally in galleries, new media & fashion film festivals, from NYC to Seoul, Budapest to Livorno.
-Her art has gained recognition in contemporary art and culture publications, with features in influential magazines like Frieze and Tate Etc.
+Zhang's work has been exhibited globally in galleries, new media and fashion film festivals, and has gained recognition in contemporary art and culture publications.

-EV’s artistic roots trace back to travel vlogging, where journeys across 15+ countries — from the bustling alleyways of Tokyo to the tranquil landscapes of rural Africa — deepened her appreciation for the kaleidoscope of human experience and cultural diversity.
+EV's artistic roots trace back to travel vlogging, where journeys across more than seventeen countries — from the bustling alleyways of Tokyo to the tranquil landscapes of rural Africa — deepened her appreciation for the kaleidoscope of human experience and cultural diversity.

 IMG_1542 copy.jpg